 Hybrid Wing Co-designer and Test Sailor

 Randy Smyth is a two-time olympic medalist whose contributions to the sport of multihull sailing spans four decades.
-He has designed and built sails for non-stop around-the-world races.
-Smyth Sails has contributed to winning many Olympic, World and National Championship titles.
+He has designed and built sails that contributed to winning many Olympic, World and National Championship titles, including non-stop around-the-world races.
 From the Olympics, to the America’s Cup, Randy is a legend in the sailing world.

-Paul Bieker is a Seattle-based yacht designer with an extensive background in structural analysis, carbon-fiber structures and foiling technology.
-With over two decades of experience, his ability to seamlessly coordinate a project from concept-through-construction is unparalleled.
-A pioneer in the use of computer lofted composite flat stock panels in the construction of economical and lightweight custom boats; Paul was an engineer for Oracle Team USA during the past five America's Cup Campaigns.
+Paul Bieker is a Seattle-based yacht designer with an extensive background in structural analysis, carbon fiber structures and foiling technology.
+With over two decades of experience, his ability to seamlessly coordinate a project from concept through construction is unparalleled.
+He is a pioneer in the use of computer lofted composite flat stock panels in the construction of economical and lightweight custom boats.
+Paul was an engineer for Oracle Team USA during the past five America's Cup Campaigns.
 He holds a Bachelors degree in Naval Architecture & Marine Engineering, graduating with high honors from UC Berkeley.

 Andrés Suar is a Naval Architect with expertise in multiple areas of yacht design, most specifically in sidemodelling hulls, appendage concepts, and overall hydro R&D coordination interacting with CFD.
 His diverse design background allows him to contribute to different aspects of a boat's structural and system design.
 His work includes Head of Naval Architecture for Artemis Racing Team – AC72 – 34th America’s Cup, and naval architecture for various Volvo Ocean Race Yachts.
 He holds a degree in Naval Architecture from Universidad Nacional de Quilmes in Argentina.